 Biogeochemistry of trace elements in soil-hyperaccumulator plants systems

 Philip has project managed a number of industry-funded research projects on rare metallophyte plants.
-He is currently working on a project ‘Metallophyte plant species and ecotypes at Dugald River - A forgotten resource’ that is being funded by MMG Australia Limited (2018– 2019).
+He worked on the project ‘Metallophyte plant species and ecotypes at Dugald River - A forgotten resource’ that was funded by MMG Australia Limited (2018– 2019).
 He received the prestigious award of ‘UQ Early Career Researcher Grant’ to support his innovative research activities at UQ (January–December 2019).
-He also won the Sustainable Minerals Institute’s Excellence Award, which allowed him to undertake research in South Africa.
-These opportunities have enabled him to build expertise and facilities that forms the foundation of his research career.
+Philip also won the Sustainable Minerals Institute’s Excellence Award, which allowed him to undertake research in South Africa.
+These opportunities have enabled him to build expertise and facilities that formed the foundation of his research career.

 Funding